 Savings bonds and fixed term accounts usually offer a better return than their instant access counter parts and really attractive rates of interest are available for those who don't mind tying their money up for a while.
 However, this type of fixed account is only ever worth considering if you are confident that you won't need to access your money as it's likely that interest penalties will be applied if you need to make a withdrawal mid term - this would seriously affect the profitability of even the best savings account.

 Instant access accounts are next in line and tend to be a much more flexible option as you can get to your money as and when you need it.
 Compare savings account interest rates and look for the highest return possible but keep an eye out for bonuses that inflate the interest rate for a short while and then drop.

 If you're happy to move your money regularly then chasing bonus rates can be a very profitable pastime.
 To do this you'll need to compare savings accounts on a regular basis.
 If new best buy savings accounts are introduced onto the market and the savings accounts rates and terms and conditions suit, you'll simply need to transfer your money so that you continually profit from the highest interest savings account available.

-However, if this sounds like too much effort then a savings account that pays a consistently high rate of interest is likely to be more suitable.
+However, if this sounds like too much effort and you know that you are unlikely to have the time or inclination to shop around then a savings account that pays a consistently high rate of interest is likely to be more suitable.
 Accounts that offer rate guarantees are also a very good bet as they give you the confidence that your money is getting a good return until a certain date in the future.

 While interest rates are an undoubtedly important part of choosing a home for your money, it's also important to find a top savings account that's going to let you access your money in a way that suits you.